-Use of this software is restricted by legal agreements requiring signature at the university and individual level:
+Use of this software is restricted by legal agreements requiring signature at the university and individual levels:

 - Individuals accessing this software must only do so from within the geographic boundaries of Canada.